In the VSECU Blog you'll find financial and lifestyle resources to help empower possibilities for your personal success.

 Sign up for our blog and get Six Tips for Improving Your Credit Score free!

 Are you behind on your payments – constantly a week or two late paying rent, car payments, credit card bills?
 Once you get behind, it’s hard to catch up.
-Each late payment results in fees and interest payments, creating more and more debt.
+Each time you pay credit card or loan bills late, you get fees and interest payments, creating more and more debt.
 The good news is that even people who are restricted by an extremely tight budget can make small changes that enable them to pay off their debt and begin saving money for the future.